Tomi's Christmas Surprise: A Stoma Bag Adventure

 LilacFaerie

-I did find myself waking up in the middle of the night, running my fingers around the seal of my bag to ensure it was securely done up - LOL - that was different.
-Guess I am very nervous about leaks and messes.
+I did find myself waking up in the middle of the night running my fingers around the seal of my bag to ensure it was securely done up - LOL - that was different.
+Guess I am very nervous of leaks and messes.
 I even dreamed about making messes.
 That was not fun.
 I think that I am super sensitive right now, and maybe in time I will become less sensitive.

-Mike, the Comfizz wrap is what I received when my stomal therapist ordered me Omnigon's All Day Every Day Waist Band.
+Mike, The Comfizz wrap is what I received when my stomal therapist ordered me Omnigon's All Day Every Day Waist Band.
 This is a stretchy fabric band that goes around your stomach and supports the stoma.
 It's supposed to help prevent hernias.
-It supports Tomi quite well, but immediately the bag blows up with air, and I am not sure why.
+It supports Tomi quite well but immediately the bag blows up with air and I am not sure why.
 I just keep burping the bag and hoping for the best.
 LOL

-LottageLady, I'm sorry that your stoma was so unfriendly.
+LottageLady I'm sorry that your stoma was so unfriendly.
 It's not very nice when they leak when you are all dressed up and ready to go somewhere special.

 Beatrice, I bet you are right... not sure if Tomi would like sugar plums.
 Based on his track record so far, I suspect they could lead to some entertainment.

-I think the worst part of the clean-up after his epic leak was that Tomi gurgled at me the whole time, almost like he was chuckling at me.
+I think the worst of the clean up after his epic leak was that Tomi gurgled at me the whole time, almost like he was chuckling at me.
 I can only say I knew he was a guy, right from the start I knew he was a guy - and he proved it by laughing at the mess he made and the work I had to do to deal with it.....

 weewee